hallgrimur1471/pystaller/README.md

 Not all the features that are listed below are implemented yet.
 ```

-The scripts will install Python with the following features:
+`install_python.bat` will install Python with the following features:

 * The command `python2.7` will run python2.7.15
 * The command `python3.5` will run python3.5.4